Reviews You Can Rely On

 Everyday Use

 Suunto has adapted the UI of the Race, which makes it quite impressive.
-The UI includes new features like a control center with easy on/off switches to access valuable items like do not disturb, flashlight, alarms, find my phone, etc. The speed at which you can use the menu systems is also improved, making utilizing the model pleasant.
+The UI includes new features like a control center with easy on/off switches to access valuable items like do not disturb, flashlight, alarms, find my phone, etc. The speed at which you can use the menu systems is also improved, making using the model pleasant.
 We appreciate the multitude of sports modes and the ability to quickly adjust the data fields and settings within the sports page.
 The Suunto App is also well-featured and easy to use, offering a well-designed data section, training log, and route creation suggestion page.
+User interface enhancements include the addition of a button lock option in the control panel and support for new watch face types.
+The visual appearance of watch menus has been improved, offering a more streamlined and aesthetically pleasing experience.

 With a new UI found on the Race, Suunto is finally starting to catch up with the competition.